Centennial Collegiate

 Centennial Collegiate is a secondary school located on Nelson Road in Saskatoon, Saskatchewan, Canada.
+As of 2025, approximately 1,500 students were enrolled.

-There are approximately 1,400 students enrolled at Centennial Collegiate as of 2022.
-Centennial also has a partnership with SaskTel Soccer Centre making it a shared-use facility.
+Centennial has a partnership with SaskTel Soccer Centre, making it a shared-use facility.

 History

-Construction of Centennial Collegiate began on June 1, 2006, and officially opened in the fall of 2006, having a total of $18.4 million invested in the construction of the school by the Saskatchewan government and the Saskatoon school division.
+Construction of Centennial Collegiate began on June 1, 2006, and it officially opened in the fall of 2006, having a total of $18.4 million invested in the construction of the school by the Saskatchewan government and the Saskatoon school division.
 Centennial was constructed in order to recognize Saskatchewan becoming a province and the birth of Saskatoon.

-The school colors (Red, Black, and Gold), and the team-name (Chargers), were selected in 2005 by a committee of grade eight's from the Collegiate's feeder schools.
-Dylan Wingert, Braedon Harper and Parmeet Sidhu, three students of Silverspring School, designed the logo of the Collegiate.
+The school colors (red, black, and gold), and the team name (Chargers), were selected in 2005 by a committee of grade eights from Collegiate's feeder schools.
+Dylan Wingert and Braedon Harper, students of Silverspring School, designed the logo of the Collegiate.

-Currently, its feeder schools are Willowgrove School, Dr. John G. Egnatoff School, École Forest Grove School, Silverspring School, Sutherland School and Sylvia Fedoruk School.
+Centennial's feeder schools are Sylvia Fedoruk School, Willowgrove School, Dr. John G. Egnatoff School, École Forest Grove School, Silverspring School, and Sutherland School.

-Academies and Programs
+Academies and programs

 Centennial Collegiate has many academies as well as other programs, such as: